Sydney architecture photos, New South Wales building news, Houses designs architects

 photo from architect

 Designed to be Sydney’s most prestigious and progressive address.
-We sought a building to fit within the historic context of the area yet was an unmistakably contemporary and challenging design, combining classic 20th century style with parametric design tools to create a sustainable iconic CBD landmark.
+We sought a building to fit within the historic context of the area yet was an unmistakably contemporary and challenging design, combining classic 20th century style with parametric design tools to create a sustainable iconic Central Business District landmark.

 Design: Bruce Stafford Architects